cybros-network/cybros-network/statescan/README.md

 - Review and edit `backend/packages/server/src/utils/consts/chains.js`
 - Review and edit `website/src/utils/consts/chains/index.js`
   - Do not change `identity: "polkadot",`
-- Comment `website` section in `docker-compose.yml` if the frontend deploy to another place
+  - Or comment the `website` section in `docker-compose.yml` if the frontend deploy to another place

 ## Run